-What is a Megahertz (MHz) Frequency?
+What is MHz Frequency?

-What is a Megahertz (MHz) Frequency?
+What is MHz Frequency?

-What is a Megahertz (MHz) Frequency?
+What is MHz Frequency?

 Megahertz (MHz) is a term you will often come across in various fields such as telecommunications, computing, and broadcasting.
 This unit of frequency is critical in determining the speed at which electronic devices operate and how signals are transmitted over the airwaves.
 Whether you're tuning into an FM radio station or checking the speed of a computer processor, MHz is an essential concept.
 In this article, we’ll explore what a megahertz is, how it is used, and common examples of its application, along with answers to frequently asked questions.